carlesfernandez/gnsssdr-telecorenta/README.md

 ## Setup for GNU/Linux

-The commands below have been tested in Ubuntu distributions, but should be similar in other distributions.
+The commands below have been tested in Ubuntu, but should be similar in other GNU/Linux distributions.

 1. Install and run Docker.
 Check https://docs.docker.com/desktop/install/linux/ for instructions.